Fellowship-dev/ai-agent-actor-4-travel-agent/README.md

 ### Supported tools by AI Agent
 - Explores Apify Datasets using pagination (to avoid excessive token usage)
 - Searches the web using Duck Duck Go and scrapes the results for answers
-- Searches Zillow using Zip Codes and specific filters
+- Searches Airbnb using "the best locations in town" and specific filters
-- Queries an external API to list Zip Codes for every US city

-## How to Use the AI Real State Agent
+## How to Use the AI Travel Agent
-1. **Input Instructions**: Provide specific requirements, such as "I want to buy a house with a pool in Miami for less than 1 million dollars."
+1. **Input Instructions**: Provide specific requirements, such as "I want to travel with my partner to Barcelona next month and I'm on a budget."
 2. **Bring your own LLM (optional)**: Use your own OpenAI API key from [OpenAI platform](https://platform.openai.com/account/api-keys) and select your preferred GPT model.
 If left blank, we'll use ours and charge you for token usage.
 3. **Receive Results**: The agent will generate a list of suitable properties based on your criteria.

 ## Pricing Explanation
-The AI Real State Agent uses a **PAY PER EVENT** pricing model.
+The AI Travel Agent uses a **PAY PER EVENT** pricing model.
 Below are some of the key pricing structures:

 | Event | Description | Price (USD) |
 | --- | --- | --- |